-o Intellectual understanding is not enough.

-o The missing link is attitudinal.
+- o Intellectual understanding is not enough. - o The missing link is attitudinal.

 As President Sadat observed, "the misunderstandings between (his) country and Israel are seventy percent psychological."

 That is, seventy percent a state of mind.

-conference, the launching of USOE's nation-wide global education initiative under Section 603 of NDEA Title VI, and the forthcoming report of the President & Commission.
+I express the hope that some years from now the historians will look back on 1979 as a vintage year -- the 60th anniversary of IIE, the 20th anniversary of NDEA VI, the holding of this conference, the launching of USOE's nationwide global education initiative under Section 603 of NDEA Title VI, and the forthcoming report of the President's Commission.
 Each will contribute something to the final judgment about 1979.